dsohk/neuvector-multicluster-security-workshop/docs/03-neuvector-federation-policy.md

 ![Sample-Fed-Policy](../images/Sample-Fed-Policy.PNG)

-Let's create our first Federation Policy which would be an Admission Control one.
+1. Let's create our first Federation Policy which would be an Admission Control one.

-### Task 3.1 - Create a new Federation Policy (Admission Control).
+Create a new Federation Policy (Admission Control).

 Cluster1 - NeuVector - Admin/fedAdmin drop down > Federated Policy > Admission Control > Add